 by Meg Ragonese, Nevada Department of Transportation · 3 min read

-CARSON CITY, Nev. –The Nevada Department of Transportation is scheduled to open the last leg of the Interstate 580 Carson City Freeway to traffic beginning August 2.
+CARSON CITY, Nev. –The Nevada Department of Transportation is inviting community members to take part in a free fun walk, run and ride celebrating the upcoming opening of the last leg of the Interstate 580 Carson City Freeway.

 “Our goal is to help keep Nevada safe and connected,” NDOT Director Rudy Malfabon explained.
 “And the Carson City Freeway not only helps connect our capital city, it will further connect the entire region.
 The community has supported us throughout construction of the freeway, and it is with pride that we open the last leg of the Carson City Freeway to the Carson City community and the entire state.”